Which states could have abortion on the ballot in 2024? Arkansas organizers aim to join the list

 ARKANSAS

-Proponents of an amendment to allow abortion in many cases must gather nearly 91,000 signatures by Friday for the measure to get on the Nov.
-5 ballot.
-They also must submit a minimum number of signatures from 50 of 75 counties.
+Proponents of an amendment to allow abortion in many cases turned in more than 101,000 signatures — at least 10,000 more than needed.
+The group also said it surpassed a state requirement that a minimum number of signatures come from 50 counties.

-Supporters said on Wednesday they were about 5,800 short of the requirement with two days left to circulate petitions.
+Dozens of supporters and opponents of the Arkansas measure lined the halls of the state Capitol as the boxes of petitions were wheeled into a room where officials will begin checking them.

 The measure would bar laws banning abortion in the first 20 weeks of gestation and allow abortion later in pregnancy in cases of rape, incest, threats to the woman’s health or life, or if the fetus would be unlikely to survive birth.